How to Use Cloudflare Pages with Astro: Complete Guide

 Step-by-step guide to integrating Cloudflare Pages with your Astro website.
 Installation, configuration, and best practices.

-Cloudflare Pages is a serious contender for deploying Astro sites.
-You get unlimited bandwidth on the free tier, a global edge network spanning 300+ cities, and built-in support for server-side rendering through Cloudflare Workers.
+Cloudflare is a serious contender for deploying Astro sites.
+You get unlimited bandwidth on the free tier, a global edge network spanning 300+ cities, and built-in support for on-demand rendering through Cloudflare Workers.
 If you want fast deploys with zero bandwidth bills, this is the way to go.

 Prerequisites